-Unlike later cameras, on the D200 it will not turn off with the meters, and while its power consumption may be considered minimal, it will contribute to the depletion of the camera battery in about 3 to 5 hours of continuous use.
+Keep in mind that, unlike later cameras, on the D200 and D2 it will not turn off with the meters.
+While its power consumption may be considered minimal, it will contribute to the depletion of the camera battery in about 3 to 5 hours of continuous use.

 This dedicated GPS does what it promises, is lightweight and – compared to a Nikon GP-1 or portable GPS set-up – cheap.
 Akin its direct competitors, it blocks the pop-up flash and takes over the external flash shoe.